AI Coding Agents Are Fueling a Productivity Panic. Here's What's Actually Happening.

 The bottom line

-The productivity panic is real, but it's a symptom, not a diagnosis.
+The productivity panic is real, but it is a symptom, not a diagnosis.
 The underlying condition is rapid tool adoption without workflow adaptation.
-The cure is guardrails, context, and a clear-eyed understanding of what AI coding agents actually change about the way we work.
+The cure is guardrails, context, and a clear eyed understanding of what AI coding agents actually change about the way we work.

-AI coding agents aren't making teams worse.
+AI coding agents are not making teams worse.
 Undisciplined adoption is making some teams worse.
-The teams that invest in CLAUDE.md files, hooks, testing, and review workflows aren't panicking.
-They're shipping better work, faster, with fewer bugs.
+The teams that invest in CLAUDE.md files, hooks, testing, and review workflows are not panicking.
+They are shipping better work, faster, with fewer bugs.